Oracle Corporation (ORCL) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ORCL starting from Fairhead Rona Alison, who sale 8,080 shares at the price of $89.82 back on Feb 03.
-After this action, Fairhead Rona Alison now owns 11,197 shares of Oracle Corporation, valued at $725,749 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ORCL starting from BERG JEFFREY, who sale 45,000 shares at the price of $93.65 back on Apr 03.
+After this action, BERG JEFFREY now owns 207,409 shares of Oracle Corporation, valued at $4,214,354 using the latest closing price.

 Stock Fundamentals for ORCL